 Be What You Want is our campaign to raise awareness of gender stereotyping and occupational segregation, in the context of subject and career choice, among children and young people.
 The campaign aims to ensure that children and young people are not limited in their expectations and can make informed decisions about their future based on their passions, skills and talent, and not gender stereotypes.

-Close the Gap delivers free Be What You Want classroom sessions in schools across Scotland.
-These sessions look at gender stereotyping and how this relates to subject choice, career choice, and occupational segregation.
-We also supply resources to schools which allow teachers to build activities on gender stereotyping into lesson plans, and to have positive discussions with children and young people about which subjects or careers they might wish to pursue.
+We also offer free resources allow teachers to build activities on gender stereotyping into lesson plans, and to have positive discussions with children and young people about which subjects or careers they might wish to pursue.
 Our free resource packs include a teacher’s information resource, a set of Be What You Want comic strips for use in the classroom, and a set of posters, pens, pencils and erasers.

-For more information on Be What You Want, or to request free resource packs and/or delivery of classroom sessions, contact Lindsey Millen at email@example.com or 01413378146.
+For more information on Be What You Want, or to request free resource packs and/or advice, contact Lindsey Millen at email@example.com or 0141 572 4730.